 Two years later, I got my Masters in TESOL, courtesy of New York University's Experienced Teacher Fellowship Program and learned how to teach English without depending on translation.

 Since then, I've taught English, literacy in both Spanish and English, earth science, biology, U.S. history and geography, pre-algebra math, health, child care, and citizenship preparation to newcomers of all ages and all levels, from just about everywhere.
 In addition, I've been a bilingual teacher, a reading teacher, and a mainstream English teacher.

 I loved watching faces light up when comprehension took place.
 My motto is "Students who feel smart learn faster," and I've always paid special attention to pacing lessons so beginners (who are so easily overwhelmed) experience plenty of success.

-At an ESL conference in Toronto, Ontario, way back, maybe 30 years ago, I saw a newspaper produced by the Canadian government there, called "Newcomer News."
+At an ESL conference in Toronto, Ontario, back in the 1980's, I saw a newspaper produced by the Canadian government, called "Newcomer News."
 In it were articles about Canadian history and government in easy English.
 I thought that there ought to be such a newspaper in the U.S. for our new immigrants.
 I waited, but none seemed to develop, in spite of the great need that our newcomers face in catching up with what the average American 6th grader knows about our country.